mattjlewis/diozero/docs/InputDevices.md

 The [AnalogInputDevice](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/api/AnalogInputDevice.java) base class encapsulates logic for interfacing with analog devices.
 This class provides access to unscaled (-1..1) and scaled (e.g. voltage, temperature, distance) readings.
 For scaled readings is important to pass the ADC voltage range in the device constructor - all raw analog readings are normalised (i.e. -1..1).

+!!! note
     Note the Raspberry Pi does not natively support analog input devices, see [expansion boards](ExpansionBoards.md) for connecting to analog-to-digital converters.

 The following analog devices are supported via subclasses of AnalogInputDevice: